Kamila Valieva: 2022–2023 season

 On 13 January 2023, the Russian Anti-Doping Agency (RUSADA) stripped Valieva of her gold medal in senior women's singles of the 2022 Russian Figure Skating Championships stemming from her positive test for trimetazidine, a banned substance, on the second day of the Women's competition.
 The organization said that "Valieva had no fault in the positive drug test".
 However, RUSADA refused to strip her Olympic gold medal in the team event, prompting WADA to file a case to the Court of Arbitration for Sport.
 It was suspected that RUSADA decision was a 'half-measure' intended to preserve Russia's Olympic gold medal.
-Subsequently, Alexandra Trusova became the gold medalist of the 2022 Russian Championships, with Anna Shcherbakova moving up to silver and Adeliia Petrosian receiving the bronze medal.
+Subsequently, Trusova became the gold medalist of the 2022 Russian Championships, with Shcherbakova moving up to silver and Adeliia Petrosian receiving the bronze medal.